sunshinehealthstudios/changelog/_posts/2021-12-15-Data-Updates-Alcohol-Bites-Bug-Fixes.md

 v7.10

 ## Overview
 This release includes updates to our pocket guide and restaurant data, improves search performance, and fixes several user interface bugs.
-It also improves sharing on Android 11 and fixes a voice tracking bug on Android 12.
+It also corrects the bite count for hard seltzers, beer, and wine for users on Carb Conscious.

 ## Details
 ### api